Have a dental emergency? Call now on: (08) 9398 3930

 Bleeding gums: Avoid irritating the gums when brushing.
 Instead, brush your teeth with a soft brush with gentle, circular movements only.
 Remember to floss your teeth to remove food and debris which can cause bleeding and irritation.

 Dislodged filling or crown: Your tooth may become very sensitive if you lose either a filling or crown.
 Apply a little clove oil to the area to numb the pain, then book an appointment with the dentist immediately.
+If your filling, crown denture or veneer is chipped, read our advice on damaged tooth restorations here.

 Life is full of surprises, including dental emergencies!